 Luxury Brands Show Compassion and Empathy

 Vogue Business did a deep dive into how luxury brands are managing communications and advertising at this time.
-They focused on brands’ response in Asia, where the outbreak began.
+They focused on brands’ responses in Asia, where the outbreak began.

 They noted that many businesses communicated about their efforts to donate supplies where needed, but cautioned that it’s important to find the right tone, as a move like this can otherwise read as self-serving.